-Please do not hesitate to call with any questions, or to discuss a project you have in mind: 603-452-7526.
+Proposals can be submitted to Plan NH in PDF format.
+Please do not hesitate to call with any questions, or to discuss a project you have in mind.
+Contact: Robin LeBlanc, Executive Director • (603) 452-7526 | r_leblanc@plannh.org

 Community Design Charrette